jerome-rdlv/certbot-gandi/README.md

 # Certbot authenticator for Gandi API

+(Could use [Certbot Plugin Gandi](https://github.com/obynio/certbot-plugin-gandi) as an alternative.)

 These scripts allow [Certbot][certbot] to automatically renew locally-generated certificates for domains managed by [Gandi LiveDNS][gapi].